-These bars are great for a crowd.
-Baked in a sheet pan you get enough to feed that banana loving crowd of yours!
+These Banana Bars are great for a crowd, and everybody raves about the Brown Butter Frosting.
+Baked on a sheet pan, you get enough to feed that banana loving crowd of yours!

-Besides loving the incredible sugar rush I got from licking the frosting bowl, I also loved that this recipe is baked in a sheet pan.
+Besides loving the incredible sugar rush I got from licking the frosting bowl, I also loved that this recipe is baked on a sheet pan.
 When I am not obsessing over Peanut Butter Crinkle cookies then I’m obsessing over new things to make on a sheet pan.
 It’s a hobby..a sheety one!
 Oh come on let me have one sheety joke!
+While the bars are baking, mix up the frosting.
+Brown butter in a pan to start.
+Watch it closely so it doesn’t burn.
+It should look a little something like the picture below.

-Super easy recipe that I hope you will try!
-Only note is to make the frosting during the last 10 minutes of the bars baking so you can frost while the bars are warm!
+I should note…It is best to make the frosting during the last 10 minutes of the bars baking so you can frost while the bars are warm.
+It helps spread evenly and once it cools, it makes that delicious semi-crackly frosting coating everybody loves.

 - 1/2 cup butter softened